angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 resolve.
 Legacy as a format though is not so forgiving and there are numerous ways that your opponents can prevent you from executing the pile as desired.

-If we were to look at the pile presented and have cast DR, DD from Underground Sea we are left with the following cards in hand:
+If we were to look at the pile presented and have cast DR, Dd from Underground Sea we are left with the following cards in hand:

 :::row